Bam1010yod/TradingDashboard/project-status.md

 - Be explicit about file locations and command line instructions
 - After completing a task, I will show you a list of newly created files to verify correct locations
 - After task completion, we will run system tests to ensure everything is functioning properly
+- I want to work on one item at a time - please don't try to implement multiple features simultaneously
+- When providing code, list the file name, path, and complete code block
+- If a file's code is very long, separate it into 2 or more logical blocks with clear instructions on where to place each block
+- This prevents chat sessions from stopping mid-code and makes implementation easier
+- Before making changes to existing files, ask to see the current file contents first to ensure compatibility
+- Review the current project structure and state before suggesting new implementations
+- Suggest any necessary preparation steps before adding new features to avoid system errors
+- Remember I am not even a novice coder, so explain concepts very simply and proceed carefully

 ## Post-Task Verification
 For each completed task: